What is Uplinkfast in Spanning Tree Protocol? | How It Works?

 When one cable connected to the switch breaks, it might take a bit for the other one to start working.
 This inactive cable can take up to 50 seconds to get going.
 To speed things up, you can set up UplinkFast on the switch.

 If you remember, we have stated that in order to increase STP performance.
-Thus, we need to configure the interfaces of devices such as PCs and servers connected to Switch as PortFast.
+Thus, we need to configure the interfaces of devices such as PCs and servers connected to the Switch as PortFast.

 How Does Uplinkfast Work, and How Does It Improve Spanning Tree Protocol Performance?